hueftl/freqcntr/README.md

 # Frequency-Counter

-This repo is stale and will be re-implemented with avr-rust as soon as its usable.
+This repo is stale and will be re-implemented with Rust as soon as its usable for µC-Programming

-- created with C sourcecode
-- Tested with ATmega32U4
-- Pending: I2C and LCD integration